shubhamPassi/node.js/README.md

   console.log("started");
   ```

-  You can see the output is an infinite loop of nextTick callback calls, and the setTimeout, setImmediate and fs.readFile callbacks were never called because any of the ‘omg!…’ messages were printed in the console.
+  You can see the output is an infinite loop of `nextTick` callback calls, and the `setTimeout`, `setImmediate` and `fs.readFile` callbacks were never called because any of the ‘omg!…’ messages were printed in the console.

   ```
     started